Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 _Fighting Style Feat (Prerequisite: Fighting Style Feature)_

-While wielding a [:weapon-prop-finesse: Finesse] weapon and no other weapon, you gain a +2 bonus to your attack rolls with the weapon and +1 to your AC.
+While wielding a [:wp-prop-finesse: Finesse] weapon and no other weapon, you gain a +2 bonus to your attack rolls with the weapon and +1 to your AC.

 You only gain these benefits so long you are not wearing Heavy Armour or wielding Shield.